Updated: September 8, 2020

 Back in 2017, we did a 150-day road trip across Canada to make a 12-part travel video series about each and every province.
 Prince Edwards Island was our third stop, after both Newfoundland and Nova Scotia.
 We started our trip by staying in Cavendish, which is home to Green Gables Historical Place and the starting point of Prince Edward Island National Park.
 Next, we went to Bay Fortune for an incredible feast before completing our adventure in the city of Charlottetown.
 There was no way for us to experience everything the island has to offer but we did experience enough to make some recommendations.

 We had only five nights to explore and I truly wish we had the whole summer.
 Gorgeous sandy beaches, lovely people, and incredibly delicious food make this province a wonderful place to visit.
 It was also interesting to learn about Canada’s confederation, which fit perfectly into our series, which was inspired by Canada’s 150th birthday.
-The province is also home to an incredible food culture and is the perfect place for any passionate foodie.
+The province is also home to an incredible food scene and is the perfect place for any passionate foodie.
 We had no idea about the love of food on the island but it didn’t take long for us to figure it out.
 From cooking lessons at the Table to one-of-a-kind experiences by the famous Canadian Chef, Michael Smith, our days were filled with tasty local delights.

 Things to Do in PEI